yosemitebandit/vebsite/content/notes/learning-rust.md

 ### [learn you a rust for greater good](http://pro.theta.eu.org/2016/03/12/learn-you-a-rust-for-great-good.html)
-* nice talk of borrows and mutable borrows
+* talk of borrows and mutable borrows
 [in the second part especially](http://pro.theta.eu.org/2016/03/18/lyar-borrows.html)
 * by default, variable bindings have "move semantics," but some types implement `Copy` (giving them "copy semantics"),